-- \ In The Lord of the Rings, Frodo and Sam fight must fight monsters in order to destroy an evil magic ring.
-But the evil ring has a power over Frodo's mind. - \ In Slum Dog Millionaire, Jamal tries to find his true love and marry her even though he has no money and must struggle with a gang leader. - \ Bonnie and Clyde, two criminals who rob banks try to escape from the police.
+- In The Lord of the Rings, Frodo and Sam fight must fight monsters in order to destroy an evil magic ring.
+But the evil ring has a power over Frodo's mind. - In Slum Dog Millionaire, Jamal tries to find his true love and marry her even though he has no money and must struggle with a rich and powerful gang leader. - Bonnie and Clyde, two criminals who rob banks try to escape from the police who have surrounded their house. - In the new film, Silence, based on the famous Japanese novel, Chinmoku, a priest has a terrible choice, give us his Christian faith to save the lives of some Japanese Christians or let them be tortured to death.

-III.(e) EXERCISES: CREATE AN IRONIC ENDING
+IV.(e) EXERCISES: CREATE AN IRONIC ENDING